Buying a Computer for Medical School

 Recommended Hardware Configurations:

-Some students value portability and lighter weight, while others value the flexibility of a larger screen, so we have options for both below.
+Some students value portability and lighter weight, while others value the flexibility of a larger screen, hard drive, and keyboard.
 Please note that at least a 13" display is required.
 This display requirement comes from the computing requirements for NBME examinations as well as students prior experience using our systems.
 In addition the examples below Cavalier Computers has defined several laptop configurations that include on-site support and accidental damage coverage.

-Our students have found it essential to have a large screen display, 21" or larger, at home for study of online documents.
+Many of our students have found it essential to have a large screen display, 17" or larger, at home for study of online documents.
 Since our school has committed to a paperless curriculum to the extent possible, most readings and presentations are purely online.
 A large screen makes it much easier to have multiple documents open while studying.
-It is essential to back up your computer in case of a failure or loss, so a 1 TB external drive is required, as is a mouse for fast manipulation of documents.
+It is essential to back up your computer in case of a failure or loss, so a 1 TB external drive is required.
+A mouse is optional but does allow for efficient manipulation of documents.

 What about a Mobile Device?

 All medical students buy a mobile device while in medical school, but it is not a requirement until the core clerkship year.
-Typically students load their mobile unit with reference software that is helpful while seeing patients in the clerkship and fourth years of medical school, as well as our patient logging app.
-Many students also find them useful for their calendar, contact management, to-do lists and note taking capabilities.
-We currently recommend that clerkship students buy iPod Touches or iPhones, and our learning management system is optimized so that content displays well on these mobile devices.
-If you are going to buy a new phone soon anyway, consider getting an iPhone so you can load our medical applications as needed.
+Typically students load their mobile unit with reference software that is helpful while seeing patients in the clerkship and fourth years of medical school, as well as for our patient encounter tracking application.
+Many students also find them useful for their calendar, contact management, and managing to-do lists.
+We currently recommend that clerkship students buy iPhones.
+Many of our systems are optimized so that content displays well on these mobile devices.
 For more information see our mobile resource site or our mobile device requirements page.